 Unlike the NHS, where they will treat you regardless of whether you have suffered from the issue in the past, private health insurance doesn't usually cover pre-existing medical conditions unless you haven't had symptoms for five or more years.

-However, there is an exception to this rule if you opt for Moratorium Underwriting.
-If you don't suffer symptoms or require treatment for a pre-existing medical condition for a period of 2-years after taking out your private health insurance policy, most insurers will then include that condition in your cover.
+However, there is an exception to this rule if you opt for moratorium underwriting.
+If you don't suffer symptoms or require treatment for a pre-existing medical condition for a period of two-years after taking out your private health insurance policy, most insurers will then include that condition in your cover.

 Private health insurance isn't free, which is a disadvantage compared to the NHS, and you'll need to pay regular insurance premiums.
 You'll also find that the cost of your insurance will usually increase every year as you age.